statisticsnorway/ssb-altinn-python/README.md

 # Get a dictionary representation of the contents of the file
 form_content.to_dict()

-# Get a Pnadas Dataframe representation of the contents of the file
+# Get a Pandas Dataframe representation of the contents of the file
 form_content.to_dataframe()
 ```